Szczur3k/CodeWarsallApl/Readme.md

 2. Vowels (7kyu) - counting vowels from given sentence

-3. SpinWords (6kyu) - reverse word in sentence if length of the word is more than 5</br>
+3. SpinWords (6kyu) - reverse word in sentence if length of the word is more than 5

-4. Positive (7kyu) - sum all numbers greater than 0</br>
+4. Positive (7kyu) - sum all numbers greater than 0

-5. Easy Wallpaper (7kyu) - return needed roll of wallpaper</br>
+5. Easy Wallpaper (7kyu) - return needed roll of wallpaper

-6. Break CamelCase (6kyu) - breaking sentence if is </br>
+6. Break CamelCase (6kyu) - breaking sentence if is Upper case

-7. Highest Scoring Word (6kyu) - return word with highest points (a=1, b=2, c=3 etc.) from given sentence</br>
+7. Highest Scoring Word (6kyu) - return word with highest points (a=1, b=2, c=3 etc.) from given sentence

-8. Find The Odd Int (6kyu) - return int that appears an odd number of times</br>
+8. Find The Odd Int (6kyu) - return int that appears an odd number of times

-9. The Office III Broken Photocopier (7kyu) - change all "0" to "1" and "1" to "0" in given String</br>
+9. The Office III Broken Photocopier (7kyu) - change all "0" to "1" and "1" to "0" in given String

-10. Validate Credit Card Number (6kyu) - checking if card is validate by Luhn algorithm </br>
+10. Validate Credit Card Number (6kyu) - checking if card is validate by Luhn algorithm

 ![Validate Credit Card Number](src/main/resources/ValidateCreditCardNumber.png?raw=true&s=10)